AlonFlor/RoboticsProject2023/README.md

 YCB_bin_scene_generate.py generates a scene csv file, listing the starting objects, their centers of mass, their poses (position and orientation), and whether or not they are held fixed.

+YCB_scene_generate.py generates a scene csv file without a fixed bin object.

 YCB_bin_scene_load.py opens up a saved scene via its csv file.
-This will be the basis of the MCTS state transition simulator, which needs to load up saved states.